open-atmos/PyMPDATA/paper/paper.md

 The PyMPDATA-examples README file includes links (badges) offering single-click deployment in the cloud using the mybinder.org or the colab.research.google.com platoforms.

+A separate project called ``numba-mpi`` has been developed
+  to set the stage for future MPI distributed memory parallelism in PyMPDATA.

-Both the PyMPDATA and the PyMPDATA-examples packages are available in the PyPI package repository.
+The PyMPDATA, the PyMPDATA-examples and the ``numba-mpi`` packages are available in the ``PyPI`` package repository, and installation of any of these packages reduces to typing ``pip install ...``.
 PyMPDATA development has been hosted on GitHub at: https://github.com/atmos-cloud-sim-uj.
 Auto-generated documentation sites for PyMPDATA, PyMPDATA-examples and numba-mpi are hosted at https://atmos-cloud-sim-uj.github.io/PyMPDATA,